The Windmill Turns Both Ways

 "What do you mean, future?"
 Naruto elaborated, looking back and forth between the two adults.

 "What do you think?"
 Kakashi asked, but he was asking Tsunade.
-"He doesn't seem like he wants to go along with my crazy idea.
+"It doesn't seem like he wants to go along with my crazy idea.
 Either this guy is really good, or we're dealing with the real thing."

 "We can figure that out later," Tsunade said.
 "Right now, whatever we believe, it comes down to the same thing.
 Whether it is really Naruto or an exceptionally good fake, we have to assume that Madara or Kabuto is involved.
 We don't know of anyone else that would have the power and motivation to do either."